zeenlym/docker-ldap-self-service-password/README.md

   - LDAP attribute for user's mail address (required for password-reset support)
 - `LSSP_DEFAULT_ACTION` (default: change)
   - LSSP default action for changing password (supported are `change`, `sendtoken` or `sendsms`)
+- `LSSP_MAIL_FROM_LDAP` (default: false)
+  - Don't ask for user's mail address.
+It will use the first address found in the corresponding user DN.

 OpenLDAP-Server (required):